fershad/fershad.com/src/writing/building-my-first-svelte-app.md

 title: Building my first app with Svelte 3
 published: 2020/04/07
 archived: true
+archiveNote: >-
-archiveNote: "Svelte is now up to version 5, so you probably want to read up about that instead."
+  Svelte is now up to version 5, so you probably want to read up about that instead.
+permalink:  /writing/building-my-first-svelte-app/
+summary: >-
+  After doing a few tutorials last month, I finally got around to creating my first app in Svelte.
+In this blog post I go through some of my first impressions on the framework as I start building with the training wheels taken off!
 ---

 {% callout Archived %}